The Janissary Revolt of 1826

 Opening Scene: A Night of Fire in Istanbul

-The night of June 15, 1826, cast an ominous red glow over Istanbul's ancient streets.
-The crack of musket fire echoed through the narrow alleys as flames consumed the Janissary barracks in Et Meydanı (Meat Square).
-Inside, thousands of soldiers – once the elite corps of the Ottoman military – found themselves trapped.
-These were the Janissaries, who for centuries had been the empire's most feared fighting force, but now faced annihilation at the hands of their own sultan.
+The night of June 15, 1826, cast a red glow over Istanbul's ancient streets.
+Musket fire cracked through the narrow alleys as flames consumed the Janissary barracks in Et Meydanı (Meat Square).
+Inside, thousands of soldiers found themselves trapped.
+These were the Janissaries, for centuries the empire's most feared fighting force, and now they faced annihilation at the hands of their own sultan.

 Sultan Mahmud II watched from the Topkapı Palace as columns of smoke rose into the summer sky.
-His face, normally calm and dignified, showed the strain of knowing that thousands of his subjects were dying by his command.
-But in his mind, there was no alternative.
+His face, normally composed, showed the strain of knowing that thousands of his subjects were dying by his command.
+In his mind, there was no alternative.
 The Janissaries had become a cancer in the Ottoman state, resisting every attempt at military modernization while wielding their considerable power to topple sultans who dared oppose them.

-Earlier that day, when the Janissaries had overturned their soup kettles – their traditional signal of revolt – they expected the sultan to back down as his predecessors had done countless times before.
-Instead, they found themselves facing the sultan's loyal troops and newly trained artillery units.
-The sacred banner of Prophet Muhammad had been unfurled, signaling that this was a holy struggle for the empire's survival.
+Earlier that day, when the Janissaries overturned their soup kettles (their traditional signal of revolt), they expected the sultan to back down as his predecessors had done countless times before.
+Instead, they found themselves facing loyal troops and newly trained artillery units.
+The sacred banner of Prophet Muhammad had been unfurled, signaling a holy struggle for the empire's survival.
 Religious leaders had issued fatwas supporting the sultan's actions.
 There would be no compromise this time.

-As the night wore on, the screams of trapped Janissaries mixed with the roar of flames and thunder of cannon fire.
-The elite corps that had once conquered Constantinople, terrorized Europe, and served as the sultan's most loyal servants was being systematically destroyed.
-This event, which would become known as the Auspicious Incident (Vaka-i Hayriye), marked a turning point in Ottoman history – the violent death of an old order and the bloody birth of attempted modernization.
+As the night wore on, the screams of trapped Janissaries mixed with the roar of flames and the thunder of cannon fire.
+The elite corps that had once conquered Constantinople and terrorized Europe was being systematically destroyed.
+This event, which would become known as the Auspicious Incident (Vaka-i Hayriye), marked a turning point in Ottoman history: the violent death of an old order and the bloody beginning of attempted modernization.

 Historical Context: The Rise and Decline of the Janissary Corps

 The Janissary corps, established in the 14th century by Sultan Murad I, had begun as a slave army of Christian boys taken through the devşirme system.
-Converted to Islam and trained from childhood, they became the most disciplined and effective fighting force in the medieval world.
-Their absolute loyalty to the sultan, superior training, and use of early firearms made them instrumental in building the Ottoman Empire.
+Converted to Islam and trained from childhood, they became the most disciplined fighting force in the medieval world.
+Their absolute loyalty to the sultan, superior training, and early adoption of firearms made them instrumental in building the Ottoman Empire.

-However, by the 18th century, the Janissaries had transformed from an elite military unit into a privileged social class.
-The devşirme system had ended, and Janissaries could pass their positions to their sons.
-They engaged in trade and crafts, often neglecting military training.
-Their numbers had swollen from the original few thousand to over 130,000, though many were not actual soldiers but merely collected salaries.
+By the 18th century, though, the Janissaries had transformed from an elite military unit into a privileged social class.
+The devşirme system had ended.
+Janissaries could now pass their positions to their sons, and many spent their time in trade and crafts rather than military training.
+Their numbers had swollen from the original few thousand to over 130,000, though a large portion were not actual soldiers but merely collected salaries.

-The corps had become deeply conservative, violently opposing any military reforms that might threaten their privileges.
-They had helped depose several sultans, including Osman II in 1622 and Selim III in 1807, who had attempted to create new, modern military units.
-Their resistance to change came at a time when European armies, equipped with superior weapons and tactics, were regularly defeating Ottoman forces.
+The corps had grown deeply conservative, violently opposing any reforms that might threaten their privileges.
+They had helped depose several sultans, including Osman II in 1622 and Selim III in 1807, both of whom had tried to build new, modern military units.
+This resistance came at a time when European armies, equipped with superior weapons and tactics, were regularly defeating Ottoman forces on the battlefield.

 By 1826, the empire was in crisis.
-Russia, Austria, and other European powers had seized significant Ottoman territories.
+Russia and Austria had seized significant Ottoman territories.
 Greece was fighting for independence, and Muhammad Ali's modernized Egyptian army posed a serious threat.
-Sultan Mahmud II knew that without military reform, the empire faced extinction, but the Janissaries stood in the way of every attempt at modernization.
+Mahmud II knew that without military reform the empire faced extinction, but the Janissaries blocked every attempt to move forward.

 Main Narrative: The Auspicious Incident

 Sultan Mahmud II's plan to eliminate the Janissaries was years in the making.
-He carefully built alliances with religious leaders, secured the loyalty of key military commanders, and created a new force of troops trained in modern European tactics, called the Eşkinci corps.
+He carefully built alliances with religious leaders, secured the loyalty of key military commanders, and created a new force trained in modern European tactics: the Eşkinci corps.

 Ibrahim Ağa, a veteran Janissary officer who witnessed the events, later recorded: "We believed the sultan would yield as before.
 Many among us laughed, saying we would soon have new ministers to bribe.
 None suspected the trap that had been laid."

-The sultan's response was swift and decisive.
+The sultan's response was swift.
 The sacred banner was unfurled, and the city's imams called the people to support their sultan.
 Loyal troops and artillery units surrounded the Janissary barracks.
-When the Janissaries refused a final chance to submit, the artillery opened fire.
+When the Janissaries refused a final chance to submit, the guns opened fire.

-The fighting spread throughout Istanbul as Janissary units tried to rally support.
-But the people, long tired of Janissary arrogance and abuse, either stayed neutral or supported the sultan.
+Fighting spread throughout Istanbul as Janissary units tried to rally support.
+The people, long tired of Janissary arrogance and abuse, either stayed neutral or backed the sultan.
 By dawn the next day, thousands of Janissaries were dead, their barracks were smoking ruins, and survivors were being hunted down throughout the empire.

 Fatma Sultan, the sultan's sister, observed from her palace: "The streets ran red with blood, and the wails of the dying echoed through the night.
 Yet my brother remained resolute, saying that this blood would water the tree of Ottoman renewal."